Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 Users have the option to delete recipes they have shared with the community.
-Users must confirm if they would like to delete a selection before it is removed from the database.
+Users must confirm if they would like to delete a selection before it is removed permanently from the database.
 This adds an extra layer of protection to prevent records being deleted accidentally.